-The North York General Hospital Research Ethics Board (REB) was designated a "Clinical Trials Ontario (CTO) Qualified REB status" in November 2016.
-The Qualification status was granted by external review to ensure that the REB meets a minimum standard for REB governance, membership, operations and procedures according to the CTO REB Qualification Checklist.
+The North York General Hospital Research Ethics Board (REB) was designated "Clinical Trials Ontario (CTO) Qualified REB status" in November 2016.
+The Qualification status followed an external review to ensure that the REB meets a minimum standard for REB governance, membership, operations and procedures according to the CTO REB Qualification Checklist.

 As a CTO Qualified REB, North York General's REB is eligible to provide ethics review and oversight of industry-funded as well as investigator-initiated multicentre clinical trials and health-related research studies on behalf of multiple participating institutions across Ontario